seamapi/docs/docs/core-concepts/devices.md

 # Managed vs Unmanaged

-To increase billing flexibility, Seam provides the ability to mark devices as managed or unmanaged.
+To increase billing flexibility, Seam provides the ability to mark devices as managed or unmanaged:

-Managed devices can be fully controlled through the Seam API and are billed to your Seam account as a regular device.
+- ***Managed devices*** can be fully controlled through the Seam API and are billed to your Seam account as a regular device.

-On the other hand, unmanaged device may not be controlled through the Seam API and are thus not billed.
+- ***Unmanaged device*** on the other hand cannot be controlled through the Seam API and are thus not billed.

-Seam makes it possible to toggle a device back and forth between managed and unmanaged state.
-This will pause billing for the device.
-However, when a managed device is converted to unmanaged, the device resources managed by Seam (e.g. Access Codes) will also be unmanaged, and their lifecycle will no longer be monitored by Seam.
+Seam makes it possible to toggle a device back and forth between `managed` and `unmanaged` state.

 ### Convert Managed Device to Unmanaged
-Converting a managed device to unamanged can be via the update device function.
-Note that converting a device to unmanaged removes it from the list of devices that can get queried through get or list functions.
-Use the unmanaged device APIs instead.
+Converting a device to an `unmanaged` state pauses billing for the device and converts all the device resources managed by Seam (e.g. Access Codes) to unmanaged resources.
+As a result, Seam will no longer monitor the lifecycle of these resources.

 <!-- CODE INJECT START
 Get a device and convert it to an unmanaged device, then use the unmanaged device get call to retrieve it